-This relationship between a PCA-transformed Bark space and the formant frequencies is evident in Fig. 3 in which PCA was applied to Bark bands spanning the 200-4000 Hz range in some German lax vowels [I, ε , a, σ].
-Spectra were calculated for these vowels with a 16 ms window at a sampling frequency of 16000 Hz and energy values were calculated at one Bark intervals over the frequency range 200 - 4000 Hz, thereby reducing each spectrum to a point in a 15 dimensional space.
-The data was then rotated using PCA.
-As Fig. 3 shows, PCA-2 is similar to F1 in separating vowels in terms of phonetic height while [a] and [σ] are separated almost as well on PCA-3 as on F2.
-Indeed, if this PCA space were further rotated by about 45 degrees clockwise, then there would be quite a close correspondence to the distribution of vowels in the F1 x F2 plane, as Klein et al. (1970) had shown.
+spanning the 200-4,000 Hz range in some German lax vowels [I, $\varepsilon$ , a, ɔ].
+Spectra were calculated for these vowels with a 16-ms window at a sampling frequency of 16 kHz and energy values were calculated at one Bark intervals over the frequency range 200-4,000 Hz, thereby reducing each spectrum to a point in a 15-dimensional space.
+The data were then rotated using PCA.
+As Figure 3.3 shows, PCA-2 is similar to F1 in separating vowels in terms of phonetic height while [a] and [ɔ] are separated almost as well on PCA-3 as on F2.
+Indeed, if this PCA space were further rotated by about 45 degrees clockwise, then there would be quite a close correspondence to the distribution of vowels in the F1 × F2 plane, as Klein et al. (1970) had shown.

-We arrive at a similar result in modelling vowel spectra with the discrete cosine transformation (Palethorpe et al, 2003; Watson & Harrington, 1999; Zahorian, and Jagharghi, 1993).
-As discussed in more details in X.2.1, the result of applying a DCT to a spectrum is a set of DCT coefficients that encode properties of the spectrum's shape.
+We arrive at a similar result in modeling vowel spectra with the discrete cosine transformation (DCT; Zahorian & Jagharghi, 1993; Watson & Harrington, 1999; Palethorpe et al., 2003).
+As discussed in more detail in section 3.1 below, the result of applying a DCT to a spectrum is a set of DCT coefficients that encode properties of the spectrum's shape.
 When a DCT analysis is applied to vowel spectra, then the first few DCT coefficients are often sufficient for distinguishing between vowels, or the distinction is about as accurate as from formant frequencies (Zahorian & Jagharghi, 1993).
-In Fig. 3, a DCT analysis was applied to the same spectra in the 200 Hz to 4000 Hz range that were subjected to PCA analysis.
-Before applying the DCTanalysis, the frequency axis of the spectra was converted to the auditory mel scale.
-Again, a shape that resembles the F1 x F2 space emerges when these vowels are plotted in the plane of DCT-1 x DCT-2.
-(It should be mentioned here that the DCT mels are more or less the same as mel-frequency cepstral coefficients that are often used in automatic speech recognition - see e.g., Nossair & Zahorian, 1991 and Milner & Shao, 2006).
+In Figure 3.3, a DCT analysis was applied to the same spectra in the 200-4,000 Hz range that were subjected to PCA analysis.
+Before applying the DCT analysis, the frequency axis of the spectra was converted to the auditory mel scale.
+Again, a shape that resembles the F1 × F2 space emerges when these vowels are plotted in the plane of DCT-1 × DCT-2.
+(It should be mentioned here that DCT coefficients derived from mel spectra are more or less the same as mel-frequency cepstral coefficients that are often used in automatic speech recognition - see, e.g., Nossair & Zahorian, 1991; and Milner & Shao, 2006.)

-X.1.5 Vowel normalisation
+2.5 Vowel reduction